 This handy chart from the National Pork Board shows you cooking times and temperatures for braising, stewing, barbecuing, and roasting pork shoulder.

-Questions about Pork Belly and Bacon
+Ham, Pork Belly, and Bacon

 What part of the pig is pork belly?